hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 use the full phrase "request parameter" to refer to these URL elements to draw a clear distinction from a parameter in a dataset.

+In the above URL, the segment represented as `server` captures the hostname for the HAPI server as well as any prefix path elements before the required `hapi` element.
+So in `http://example.com/public/data/hapi` the `server` element is `example.com/public/data`.

 Endpoints
 =========